vvindetta/lucy_notes_daemon/README.md

-# Lucy notes daemon (WIP)

-Lucy daemon is modular notes-manager.
+# Lucy daemon is modular notes manager.

 Your notes are just files.
 Use any editor you like.
-No editor plugins, accounts or clouds.
+No editor plugins.
+Git is your cloud.

 Lucy daemon monitors your note folder.
 Every time you edit something, it runs modules on that file (formatter, sync, git, etc).

 Lucy can also read Unix-style flags written inside the note file and pass them to modules.
+It could be an execution command or some settings.

-## How to use it
+## Example of use
 If `README.md` is one of your notes, you can write command flags directly inside it:

-Send this note by email:
+Send `README.md` by email:

 ```--send vindetta@www.org```